readywater/2020.andrewlb.com/content/blog/intentional-wardrobe/index.md

 ---

 ![My Buzz Rickson A2](./img/a2.png)
 I have an affinity for jackets and bags.
 These two central functions to protect and to carry somehow stand out in my mind as being what this whole clothing endeavour is about.
-In the quest for a more perfect bag and a more perfect jacket, I’ve tried many form factors and many materials, only to come to the conclusion recently that maybe this search has evolved into more of a collection and less of a solution.
+In the quest for a more perfect bag and a more perfect jacket, I’ve tried many form factors and many materials.
+However, somewhere along the line this search evolved into more of a collection and less of a solution.

 I recently took stock of the jackets I had, and realized that some of them hadn’t been worn in some time.
 The same could be said for many of the other types of clothing.
 I have my daily wears (which were being worn out), but a lot of the clothing that had inspired me at the point of purchase or that I’d long contemplated wasn’t being worn and explored.